Meghanmalange/swe-3313-fall-2025-team-01/requirements/README.md

 ### 🧾 Requirements Analysis & Elicitation — Version 1

 After a detailed elicitation session with our customer, we identified the core features, goals, and constraints for **The African Royals Jewelry Store** application.
-This document summarizes the agreed-upon Version 1 scope and outlines the vision for future development.
+For this stage of the project, our group — **Team 1** — is responsible for defining and developing the system’s **epics and stories** that make up **Version 1**.
+Each epic and story follows our team’s naming convention, where **T1E-1** represents our team’s first epic and **T1S-1** represents the related stories under that epic.
+This document outlines the agreed-upon scope for this version and sets the foundation for future development phases. **We hope you enjoy our wonderful and extraordinary work!**

 ---